suposk/aspnet-security-api-sample/V3.0/README.md

 ## Caching and mock data

 Because for the application to work, we have to do many simultaneous requests to the Graph API, and the response time of the Graph API is often very large.
 Moreover, not all requests can be parallelized, since for some queries, we need to wait for the results of previous queries.
 So we use cache.
-And there are two sections in the appsettings file that allow you to customize this behavior:
+And there are two sections in the `appsettings` file that allow you to customize this behavior:
 1. `UseMockFilters`.
-If is true, we use date for alerts' and actions' filters from `mockData.json`.
+Only set this to true when your tenant doesn't have any alerts and you want to see how the demo UI looks like., This gets data for alerts' and actions' filters from `mockData.json`.
 This file contains a list of possible providers, categories and other values needed to build filters on the client.
-This method works much faster.
-Therefore, for better performance, this method will be preferable.
 If `UseMockFilters` parameter is false, then when the application is started (once), we load the list of categories, providers and other data from the Graph API, and then use them.
-This method allows you to get more relevant data from Graph API but significantly increases the time of the first launch of the application.
+This method allows you to get more relevant data regarding your tenant from Graph API but significantly increases the time of the first launch of the application.
 2. `CacheTime`.
 In this section of settings you can specify the desired time to cache data on our server in seconds.
 To disable caching for any action, specify 0.
 MemoryCache used for caching data from Graph API.
 You can significantly speed up subsequent queries for the same data using caching.

 ## Where are list items' order defined in code?